Skip to content

 Women-Owned Small Business (WOSB) 5% Businesses majority-owned by women.

-What About the DoD Set-Aside Review?
+What About the DoD / Department of War $20M Set-Aside Review?

-But context matters.
+Context matters.
 This review targets large set-aside contracts at the $20 million+ level.
 Beginners do not compete at that level.
 New contractors typically start with micro-purchases under $15,000 (as of 2026) or simplified acquisition contracts under $350,000 (as of 2026).
 Those are not under review.

 The Re-Award Pattern